Transforming lives and strengthening communities through learning, leadership, and connection.

-Central Wyoming College is a two-year college serving Fremont, Hot Springs and Teton Counties.
+Central Wyoming College is a community college serving Fremont, Hot Springs and Teton Counties that offers certificate programs, associate’s and bachelor’s degrees.
 Our main campus is located in Riverton Wyoming and we have outreach centers in Lander, Jackson and Dubois, each designed to meet the needs of the community it serves.

 We are committed to helping our students achieve success.
 At CWC you can earn a degree that takes you straight into the workforce or that can transfer to the college or university of your choice.